Getting Started

 panache format document.qmd

-panache format --write document.qmd
+panache format .

-Format from stdin
+Format from stdin to stdout

 cat document.qmd | panache format

-Or use input redirection:
+Using input redirection:

-panache format < document.qmd
+panache format <document.qmd

 panache format --check document.qmd